dirkwhoffmann/vAmigaTS/Agnus/AGA/AGADDF/README.md

 FMODE 3     lores 8   hires 8   super hires 8
 ```

-At FMODE 0 the hires section therefore draws subsections 1 to 4 and the super hires section only 1 and 2; the rest stay dark grey across the full width.
+At FMODE 0 the hires section therefore draws subsections 1 to 4 and the super hires section only 1 and 2.
+The rest go **black** across the full width, not dark grey: nothing is fetched at all there, so BPL1DAT is never written, the display window never opens, and the whole line is blanked border.
 This is the same limit the Agnus/AGA/shres suite measures, seen from a different angle.

-**The left hand gap halves with each resolution step.** The DDF-to-first-pixel latency is a fixed amount of time, so it spans half as many pixels each time the pixel halves.
-At DDFSTRT $38 it measures 32, 16 and 8 texels in the three sections.
+**The left hand edge moves right by half as much with each resolution step.** The DDF-to-first-pixel latency is a fixed amount of time, so it spans half as many pixels each time the pixel halves.
+At DDFSTRT $38 the three sections start 32, 16 and 8 texels apart from one another, which is read off the rulers rather than off a grey zone.

 **DDFSTRT is quantised to the fetch unit.** The left edge does not move smoothly through the ten tests; it moves in steps of one fetch unit as DDFSTRT crosses each boundary.
 That quantisation is a large part of what the suite is for.